-For example, he can propose painting classes in their own residence for £20 an hour, asking the student to bring his material.
-Once the contributions are paid to the National Insurance Contributions Office, he will keep only approximately £15.
+For example, he can propose painting classes in their own residence for 30 USD an hour, asking the student to bring his material.
+Once the contributions are paid to the National Insurance Contributions Office, he will keep only approximately 20-25 USD.

 In addition, if he supplies all the material from the paper to the eraser, you can quickly imagine that giving drawing courses is not very lucrative…

-Now let us imagine you will host landscape watercolour painting courses for adult beginners, or host a street photography session.
+Now let us imagine you will host landscape watercolor painting courses for adult beginners or host a street photography session.

 You might even furnish the digital cameras...

-For these lessons, you would have to consider the cost of everything, from travelling to the price of the canvas - unless you request that your student furnish materials (or camera) him/herself.
+For these lessons, you would have to consider the cost of everything, from traveling to the price of the canvas - unless you request that your student furnish materials (or camera) him/herself.

 And you will have to find students for your classes, too...

 You would also have to figure that going into the field would take a significant block of time, meaning that there would not be any other sessions on your schedule while you are away.

 By contrast, a still life or portrait photography can be executed in a studio, so naturally, you would not need to incorporate travel costs into your fee.
 Furthermore, you could limit class time to an hour or an hour and a half, meaning you may plan for more sessions on that day.

 If your art tutoring services include drawing and painting a live model, you would have to factor the hourly cost of the model into your class rates.